Hamilton Medical Center Ratings

 Quality of Care - Mortality Rate

 How well does Hamilton Medical Center save lives?
-2% better than the national average, based on the overall mortality rate for critical illnesses.
+0% worse than the national average, based on the overall mortality rate for critical illnesses.

 Infectious Disease at Hamilton Medical Center